ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

+.. _ref_user_guide_launch:

 Launching Ansys Fluent Locally
 ==============================
-Fluent can be started from python in gRPC mode using :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`.
+Fluent can be started from Python in gRPC mode using :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`.
 This starts Fluent in the background and sends commands to that service.